-Subgraph View
+SubGraph View

-The subgraph view offers a cyclic representation of the information in the diagram.
+The SubGraph view offers a cyclic representation of the information in the diagram.
 Items are drawn once.
 Relationship lines cross.
-Subgraph views are often easier to understand than subtree views.
-Click the button on the toolbar at the bottom of the pane to select the subgraph view.
+SubGraph views are often easier to understand than subtree views.
+Click

+SubGraph mode in the toolbar at the top of the pane to select the SubGraph view.

-Subtree View
+SubTree View

-The subtree view offers a linear representation of the information in the diagram.
-Items are drawn as many times as necessary.
+The SubTree view offers a linear representation of the information in the diagram.
+Items are represented as colored nodes and are drawn as many times as necessary.
+If two nodes are of the same color, they represent the same item and clicking on them would take you to the same location in the source code.

 Relationship lines do not cross.
-Use this view if too many intersecting lines make a subgraph view hard to read.
-Click the button on the toolbar at the bottom of the pane to select the subgraph view.
+Use this view if too many intersecting lines make a SubGraph view hard to read.

+To select the SubTree view, click SubTree mode on the toolbar at the top of the pane.